mechmotum/sbw_bicycle_with_model_matching/teensy/README.md

 and fork angles match up.

 ## File structure
 `lib/` - This folder contains the required external libraries.
-Currently only Bolderflight's MPU9250 library and its dependencies are included here.
-Other libraries (`Encoder`, `SPI`, `SD`, `TeensyThreads`) are standard Teensy 4.1 libraries and come in-built.
+Currently, you can find Bolderflight's MPU9250 library and its dependencies, as well as RF24 for the radio communication, and SdFat for the SD card logging.
+Libraries like `Arduino`, `Encoder`, `SPI`, `RingBuf` are either standard Teensy 4.1 libraries, standard PlatformIO libraries, or included with previously mentioned libraries.

 `src/` - This folder contains the main code base.
 Currently, everything is contained in the `main.cpp` file.